 Messy Lesson No. 7: Independence

-Of all the benefits of messiness, perhaps the greatest – and most surprising – is that it teaches kids independence.
+Of all the benefits of messy play, perhaps the greatest – and most surprising – is that it teaches kids independence.

 Hurley concurs: “With messy play, parents need to learn to let go.
 Childhood moves fast, and one day the mess will fade into late-sleeping teens leaving smelly socks on the floor.
 I always encourage parents to embrace the mess.
 The best way to do this is to join in!”